neuroflip/bookmark-landing-page/README.md

 # ITAcademy - Sprint1
 ## Level 2: Javascript and Sass

-This repository contains the Level 1 implementation of the Sprint 1 for the ITAcademy FrontEnd Bootcamp.
+This repository contains the Level 2 implementation of the Sprint 1 for the ITAcademy FrontEnd Bootcamp.

-The project is a vite project with no other dependency.
+The project is a vite project with sass dependency.
+Check the package.json for more info.

 ## Description